AyoubMaimmadi/ExamLeaks/README.md

 open the project in your IDE

-open terminal and type
+open terminal and type/run

-`npm unstall` to install node modules
+`npm unstall` to install node modules, then run

-then `npm start` to start developement at `localhost:3000`
+`npm start` to open developement at `localhost:3000`